aldelar/ptu-ri-alert/README.md

 - **Flex Consumption**: If using Flex Consumption plan, do not manually set `FUNCTIONS_WORKER_RUNTIME`
 - **Worker Indexing**: `AzureWebJobsFeatureFlags=EnableWorkerIndexing` is required for Python V2 model
 - **Permissions**: The function's managed identity needs Reader access to workspaces and reservations

-## Troubleshooting

-### Function not appearing after deployment

-1. Verify the file is named `function_app.py` (not `__init__.py`)
-2. Check that `AzureWebJobsFeatureFlags=EnableWorkerIndexing` is set
-3. Restart the function app: `az functionapp restart --name $FUNCTION_APP_NAME --resource-group $RESOURCE_GROUP`
-4. Redeploy: `func azure functionapp publish $FUNCTION_APP_NAME`

-### Event Grid subscription creation fails

-1. Ensure the function is deployed and visible
-2. Verify the function name matches exactly: `ptu-ri-alert-function`
-3. Check that the AI project name is correct
-4. Run the setup script again after fixing configuration

-### Function receives events but can't check PTU capacity

-1. Verify managed identity is enabled on the function app
-2. Check that Reader role is assigned at subscription level
-3. Verify Reservation Reader role if checking reservations
-4. Check function logs for detailed error messages

 ## Permissions Reference